 Information and documents you need to have to apply:

-Before applying make sure you meet the criteria for a Blue Badge and gather supporting documents that may be required.
+Before applying, make sure you meet the criteria for a Blue Badge and gather any required supporting documents.

-The council may ask to carry out further assessments to decide if you’re eligible.
+The council may ask for further assessments to decide if you’re eligible.

 How long does it take to receive a Blue Badge?